manuel-russello/ICp-banking-microservices/README.md

     `docker build -t banking-application-YOUR_USERNAME:latest .`

-    This step will build a **Docker image** and host it on the Worker Node's image repository, according to the steps written in the **Dockerfile**.
+    This step will build a **Docker image** and host it on the Worker Node's image repository according to the steps written in the **Dockerfile**.

 # Step 3 - Build and deploy an Helm chart to the ICP catalog